kartik7120/Survey-App/notes.md

 - [x] Add a loading svg
 - [ ] Add error boundary
 - [x] User redirects to it's when a new poll is made
+- [ ] Fix the links in the bread crumb when the app is in mobile layout

 ### Seed data for poll create form